linuxmint/cinnamon-spices-desklets/system-monitor-graph@rcassani/README.md

 # System monitor graph Desklet
-Desklet to show graphs for the level of activity in various system variables including: CPU, memory, and disks.
+Desklet to show graphs for the level of activity in various system variables including: CPU, memory, network and disks.
 The desklet supports multiple instances with different system variables with the idea of presenting them in a uniform way.

 <p align="center">
 <img src="https://cinnamon-spices.linuxmint.com/git/desklets/system-monitor-graph@rcassani/simple.gif" width="400" align="middle"><br>